MarioKool/day-planner/README.md

 # day-planner
+https://mariokool.github.io/day-planner/

 A simple web bassed day planner application.

-https://mariokool.github.io/day-planner/
+It started off as a refresh to my previous list app, but soon became a full overhaul.

+Update: As of 27.
+January 2020, there is yet again a completely reworked version in work.
+The updated version will have sweet new UI and better features.

 NB!
 Requires JavaScript to work.